qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

 ```haskell
 let ePreviousMonth = prevMonth <$> tagPromptlyDyn dDayValue ePrevMonthClicked
 ```
 Saved the file, compiled the code, reloaded the page, and nothing worked.
-Damn...
+Bugger...

 The issue is that whilst ``tagPromptlyDyn d e`` resembles ``tag (current d) e``, it has different functionality with respect to acquiring the value of ``d``.
 Explained in detail [here](https://github.com/reflex-frp/reflex/blob/fe21a501f7db4a3dbf5f7727c37bbe33fafee9ac/src/Reflex/Dynamic.hs#L242).
 I had created the exact scenario that the comment is referring to.
 As this particular ``Event`` is used to update the value of the ``Dynamic`` that I am using the ``current`` value of, in order to compute the new value.
 This creates a dependency cycle, thus the widget did not function.

 Changing it back to use ``current d <@ e`` made everything happy. ``tagPromptlyDyn`` does have its uses, but in this case the functionality was incorrect for what I was trying to achieve.

-#### Just keep swimming...
+### Just keep swimming...

 The date picker is progressing well and it's nice to see people interested in it.
 Next goal is proper testing, for both the widget side of things, and the underlying FRP implementation.
 The compositional design and robustness of FRP is excellent and provides an immense amount of confidence.
 But it is not the full story and I would like to know how to write tests for a Reflex widget, and Reflex in general.
 Also, I **must** write some documentation.